 For the character’s audio track, I recorded my voice using Audacity, an audio manipulation application and altered the audio’s pitch and reverberation.
 After editing the track according to my needs, I save it as an MP3 file, which is compatible with AccuLips and iClone.

 In iClone, go to Animation and Create Script, choose AccuLips, and import the saved audio.
 Select Generate Text.
 AccuLips will analyze the audio and attempt to approximate the speech into text.
 The words that can’t be identified will be in red, much like a spell check.
 You can manually correct this for a better generation of visemes.

-Adjust Text for Better Visemes and Modify Visemes
+Adjusting Text for Better Visemes and Modifying Visemes

 When you apply the AccuLips data to the animation, it will produce the various visemes to accompany the audio.
 I then go through the timeline, and if I want a sound to be emphasized or replaced with the lip-sync, I click on the viseme indicator and adjust it.
 The key point is that you want to emphasize visemes at certain points during the animation.
 If the dialog emphasizes a sound, the animation should as well.
 You can keep the lip editor open as you go through the timeline, to make things easier to adjust.